venelinatanasov/ultrasonic_trilateration/README.md

 Using Arduino IDE upload transmitter.ino to the microcontroller in the transmitter and receiver.ino to the one in the receiver.
 # How to start

-If connected properly, both the transmitter and receiver start working on power up.
+If connected properly, both the transmitter and receiver should start working on power up.

 ## Technologies used